SovereignCloudStack/cluster-stack-provider-openstack/docs/troubleshooting.md

 ## providerClient authentication err

-If you are using https, and when you encounter issue like:
+If you are using https, and when you encounter issues like:

 ```
 kubectl logs -n cspoo-system logs -l control-plane=capo-controller-manager <cspo-controller-manager-pod>